ShahzadRasool/EECBVR/README.md

 https://github.com/user-attachments/assets/daa8ab8b-233a-459e-a9a5-a4d1f88c4c30

-### Data Files
+### User Recorded Data
 A between-groups user study involving a total of 60 voluntary participants was conducted, consisting of 34 females and 26 males.
 The users were divided into three groups - audio announcements, visual posters and NPC intervention.
 Two separate questionnaires were administered (before and after VR exposure) each having a different set of questions in each of the cognitive, connative and affective domains.
-The `Data Files` folder contains the three excel sheets with user data in the form of average scores for each domain in both pre and post exposure questionnaire and the corresponding PEB scores.
+The `Data` folder contains the excel sheets with user data in the form of average scores for each domain in both pre and post exposure questionnaire and the corresponding PEB scores.

 # Unity Project
 This project is developed in Unity 2020.3.3f1 with the following Assets and components: